 (b) The physician assistant informs each patient that he or she is a physician assistant.
 A physician assistant renders medical services only under the supervision of a full licensee, except in life-threatening emergencies when no licensee is available.

 (c) The physician assistant wears a name tag which identifies him or her as a physician assistant.

-NON-TEXT PAGE

-2.08: continued

 (d) The supervising physician reviews diagnostic and treatment information, as agreed upon by the supervising physician and the physician assistant, in a timely manner consistent with the patient's medical condition.